How the Oceans got their names?

 Origins of Ocean names

 The largest of all oceans, the Pacific spreads over 64 million square miles.
-The name Pacific comes from the expression “Mar Pacifico” that was used by the Portuguese explorer Ferdinand Magellan in 1520 to describe the clam waters of the ocean as he saw it.
+The name Pacific comes from the expression “Mar Pacifico” which was used by the Portuguese explorer Ferdinand Magellan in 1520 to describe the calm waters of the ocean as he saw it.

 The second largest ocean covers around 32 million square miles.
-In Greek mythology, Atlas, son of the Titan Iapetus and Oceanid Asia or Clymene, was ordered by Zeus to uphold the weight of the heavens upon his shoulders, as a punishment into eternity.
-He gets the name Atlas from the Atlas Mountains of north-west Africa and personifies strength vigor.
-The name Atlantic is inspired by Atlas and the waters off the west coast of Africa came to be referred as Atlantic.
+In Greek mythology, Atlas, son of the Titan Iapetus and Oceanid Asia or Clymene, was ordered by Zeus to uphold the weight of the heavens upon his shoulders, as a punishment for eternity.
+He gets the name Atlas from the Atlas Mountains of northwest Africa and personifies strength and vigor.
+The name Atlantic is inspired by Atlas and the waters off the west coast of Africa came to be referred to as Atlantic.